adaltas/node-ssh2-exec/src/index.coffee.md

           throw Error "Invalid Argument: argument #{i} cannot be an SSH connection, the connection is already set" if 'ssh' in options options.ssh = arg
         else if is_object arg
+          if arg.cmd
+            arg.command = arg.cmd
-          for k, v of arg
+            console.warn('Option `cmd` is deprecated in favor of `command`') for k, v of arg
             options[k] = v
         else if typeof arg is 'string'
-          throw Error "Invalid Argument: argument #{i} cannot be a string, a command already exists" if 'cmd' in options options.cmd = arg
+          throw Error "Invalid Argument: argument #{i} cannot be a string, a command already exists" if 'command' in options options.command = arg
         else if typeof arg is 'function'
           throw Error "Invalid Argument: argument #{i} cannot be a function, a callback already exists" if callback callback = arg